 By now you should have a better understanding of each piece of equipment required for a DJ setup.
 But the setup is no good without something to amplify your music.
 So next in the beginners guide to DJ equipment we’ll look speakers, headphones, and amplifiers.

 Your headphones will be used for beatmatching, EQing, and mixing.
 They will plug into the front of your mixer and be controlled by the headphone panel on the top/front.
-If you don't know exactly what to look for in DJ headphones check out my essential article here.
+If you don’t know exactly what to look for in DJ headphones check out this buyer’s guide to the best DJ headphones.
 This article will tell you everything you need to know!